Head-inthe-Cloud/PALMS-Plane-based-Accessible-Indoor-Localization-Using-Mobile-Smartphones/README.md

 ## Citation

-If you find this project useful, please consider citing:
+If you find this project useful, please cite the following papers:

 ### PALMS (IPIN 2024)